-The results will be published in scientific journals and on our website (www.definestudy.com) for you to read.
-You will not be identifiable in any reports or publications arising from this research study.
+The results will be published in scientific journals and on our website (www.definestudy.com) for you and your child to read.
+You child will not be identifiable in any reports or publications arising from this research study.

-Will I be reimbursed for taking part?
+Will my child be reimbursed for taking part?

-If you fill in all our study questionnaires and provide us with a peak flow reading after a year, we will be able to offer you £10 in e-vouchers for online shopping or a suitable alternative.
+If your child fills in all our study questionnaires (with your help if needed) and provides us with a peak flow reading after a year, we will be able to offer you and your child £10 in e-vouchers for online shopping or a suitable alternative.

-Will I be asked to take part in further research?
+Will my child be asked to take part in further research?

-We may also invite you to take part in an interview with a researcher about your care.
-If we invite you, we will provide you with another participant information sheet and consent form.
-If you agree to an interview, we will be able to offer you an additional £20 in e-vouchers or a suitable alternative.
+We may also invite your child to take part in an interview with a researcher about your care.
+If we invite your child, we will provide you with another participant information sheet and consent form.
+Your child will also receive another participant information sheet and assent form.
+If your child agrees to an interview, we will be able to offer your child an additional £20 in e-vouchers or a suitable alternative.
 However, taking part in an interview is optional.
-Even if you decide not to take part in an interview you may still take part in the rest of the study.
+Even if your child decides not to take part in an interview they may still take part in the rest of the study.